 3) Walking out into bright sunlight makes me sneeze.
 I am one of only an estimated seven people in the world with this disorder.
 We have a club.
 I inherited this trait from my grandmother, whose husband once killed General George Patton’s dog.

-4) I am related to U.S. president Grover Cleveland on my maternal grandmother’s side, whose husband (my grandmother’s, not Grover Clevelend’s) - I believe I may have mentioned this - killed General George S. Patton’s beloved English bull terrier, Willie.
+4) I am related to U.S. president Grover Cleveland on my maternal grandmother’s side, whose husband (my grandmother’s, not Grover Cleveland’s) - I believe I may have mentioned this - killed General George S. Patton’s beloved English bull terrier, Willie.
 I don't really care about being related to Grover Cleveland since he’s not Teddy Roosevelt.
-Teddy got shot in the chest while leaving his hotel to give a speech.
-He continued on to the auditorium and gave an 84-minute speech with a bullet in his ribs.
-Teddy was the only truly cool president.
+Teddy once got shot in the chest while leaving his hotel to give a speech.
+He continued on to the auditorium and gave an eighty-four-minute speech with a bullet in his ribs.
+Teddy was by far our coolest president.

 5) A few of my literary heroes are Roald Dahl, Dr. Seuss, Erma Bombeck, Michael Connelly, and Dave Barry.
 My grandfather did not kill any of their dogs, that I am aware of.

-6) I am 47 now, and my once-fantastic eyesight is relaxing like a tired dad in a Barcalounger.
+6) My once-fantastic eyesight is relaxing like a tired dad in a Barcalounger.
 My arms are not long enough to read small print anymore, or even the medium print.
 Also, every other part of my body aches.

 7) As an author and a writer, I am not afraid to say that books of non-rhyming “poetry” with sentences like, “My mind is a seedless grape, grasping to comprehend the melancholy oration, drowning in a cacophony of humanity…” etc., are written by people who are too scared to attempt to write anything that is required to make sense.

-8) Another highlight of being 47 now: My face is going numb.
+8) My face is going numb.
 Why does this happen to men?
 You see old guys all the time eating dinner with food stuck to their faces.
 We just can’t feel it on there anymore.
 My chin is completely dead at this point.

 9) My three favorite flavors are burnt pepperoni, slightly burnt bacon, and well-toasted sesame seeds.
 Basically, if it has caught on fire, I want to eat it.
 Except for my s’more marshmallows.
 Those should only be browned.
 (And they will end up stuck to my chin, where they will remain until my wife scolds me.)

 10) I was in shape once.
 I swam 100,000 yards in one week when I was in high school.
-I could not swim more than 50 yards or so today without needing a floatation device, an oxygen tank, and a defibrillator.
+(That’s 57 miles, for you English majors).
+I could not swim more than 57 yards today without needing a floatation device, an oxygen tank, and a defibrillator.
 See number 11.

-11) I love bacon and I sit all day.
+11) I love chocolate and bacon and I sit all day.
 See number 10.

 12) I constantly get my left and right mixed up.
 This makes driving directions with my wife fun.